limadaniel70/Azazel/README.md

 > [!WARNING]
 > This section is intended for experienced users.
 Self-hosting requires technical expertise and if you're unsure about what you're doing, we recommend using the hosted version of Azazel for a seamless experience.

-If you prefer to self-host Azazel, follow the steps bellow:
+If you prefer to self-host Azazel, follow the steps below:

 ### Requirements